milad71payandeh/Firefly-Algorithm-MATLAB/README.md

 # Firefly-Algorithm-MATLAB
-Firefly algorithm is a bio-inspired metaheuristic algorithm for optimization problems.
+The Firefly algorithm is a bio-inspired metaheuristic algorithm for optimization problems.

+This algorithm is implemented in MATLAB environment